Advanced Hepatobiliary & Liver Surgery Care

-Specialized surgical management of liver tumors, bile duct cancers, gallbladder tumors, and complex hepatobiliary diseases requiring advanced surgical expertise.
+Comprehensive surgical management of liver tumors, bile duct diseases, gallbladder conditions, and complex hepatobiliary disorders requiring advanced surgical expertise.

 Multidisciplinary Hepatobiliary and Liver Transplant Expertise